mrkaleArduinoLib/gbj_ds1307/README.md

 <a id="library"></a>
-# gbjTMP102
+# gbjDS1307
-Library for the real time clock *DS1307* communicating on two-wire (I2C) bus.
+Library for the *Dallas Semiconductor* real time clock *DS1307* chip communicating on two-wire (I2C) bus.
-- Sensor can have following addresses, which allows up to 4 sensors present on the same two-wire bus:
-  - `0x48` for ADD0 pin connected to GND (ground)
-  - `0x49` for ADD0 pin connected to V+ (power supply positive rail)
-  - `0x4A` for ADD0 pin connected to SDA (serial data rail of the two-wire bus)
-  - `0x4B` for ADD0 pin connected to SCL (serial clock rail of the two-wire bus)
-- The library provides measured temperature in degrees of Celsius.
-- For conversion among various temperature unit scales and for calculating dew point temperature use library *gbjAppHelpers*.
-- The sensor in normal mode has 12 bit resolution with sensitivity 0.0625 centigrade with measurement range -55 to +128 centigrade.
-- The extended mode has 13 bit resolution, but the same sensitivity and it just extends the upper temperature measurement range up to +150 centigrade.
-  - Switching (reconfiguration) to extended mode from normal mode or vice-versa needs a time delay cca 350 milliseconds after it in order to settle the sensor and stabilize the temperature conversion.
-  - Without the delay after switching to extended mode the reading is doubled to real temperature at first reading after switching mode.
-  - Without the delay after switching to normal mode the reading is halved to real temperature at first reading after switching mode.
-  - Library does not have implemented such specific delay after mode switching due to small usefulness of the extended mode.
+- Sensor has fixed addresses `0x68`.
+- The library utilizes external custom data type from the library *gbjAppHelpers* as a datetime structure in the form of alias in own body.
+- The library does not provide any formatting and parsing functionality for datetime structures.
+Use the dedicated library *gbjAppHelpers* for those funcionalities.
-  - Library caches pointer and configuration register.
+- Library caches configuration register of the chip.

 #### Particle hardware configuration